frc5587/TitanBot/README.md

 # TitanBot
-The discord bot for titan robotics, FRC 5587
+The discord bot for Titan Robotics, FRC 5587